 What Do Product Marketing Manager Jobs Entail?

-Product marketing managers oversee a company’s products and develop a complete understanding of everything from features to customers.
+Product marketing managers oversee a ’s products and develop a complete understanding of everything from features to customers.
 They also need to know the market itself so they can develop marketing strategies for maximum growth.
 PMM's manage product launches, go-to-market strategies, entire marketing campaigns, brand marketing, and other product-related aspects.

 They also actively manage the marketing and sales teams.
 All the advertisements and marketing efforts, including social media and Google ads, are signed off by the product marketing manager.